- India is going through a massive Mental Healthcare Crisis.

 - It is deeply empowering as it shows how meaning shapes a sense of possibility.

 - It brings the interpersonal dimension as individuals understand how they respond to a story and create meaning from a shared experience

 - Community Outreach

 We would love to hear from you.
-Do let us know if you’d like to participate in our research.
+Do let us know if you’d like to work with us.
 We are happy to clarify any concerns you may have regarding Mental Health or Aatma Prakash work.